DFF - Spacer Image

 Wreck Diving - Dive Reel, Penetration LineForms Required: Students training will need to complete the three (3) forms: Liability Release, Statement of Understanding, and Medical Statement prior to entering the water.

-Materials/Equipment Required: Wreck Diver Specialty Manual (included in course price).
-Recommended: The Wreck Diver Specialty DVD ($25 - NOT included in course price).
+Materials/Equipment Required: Wreck Diver Specialty Manual.
+Recommended: The Wreck Diver Specialty DVD.

 Wreck Diving - RMS RhoneLength of Course: If you have read the entire Wreck Diver Specialty Manual, completed the knowledge reviews and watched the entire video prior to coming to class, the classroom session should take approximately 1 - 1.5 hours depending upon class size.